Who is HCEA?

 HCEA members are welcome to participate in all HCEA trainings and workshops.
 Serving as a building “rep” or as a part of an Association rep team at your worksite is another way to get involved.
 HCEA committees would welcome your participation.
 HCEA also asks members to serve on joint committees with and advisory committees to the school system.
 Watch the website – or contact your building rep – to find out more.

 Who is on the HCEA Board of Directors?

 The HCEA Board of Directors is made up of the officers of HCEA:

 - President Colleen Morris – Guilford ES (Colleen is currently on release and serving full-time as HCEA president.)

 - Vice-President Ben Schmitt – Clemens Crossing ES

-- Secretary Sarai Gray – Laurel Woods ES
+- Treasurer Sarai Gray – Laurel Woods ES

 and nine elected directors: